Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

-In this section, we present some of the existing results that are necessary for the analysis of the heavy traffic distribution of the switch.
-Before presenting the definition of state space collapse for switch, we present some required geometry.
+In this section, we present some existing results that are necessary for the analysis of the heavy traffic distribution of the switch.
+Before presenting the definition of SSC for switch, we present some required geometry.
 Let $\mathbf B \in \{0,1\}^{n^2\times2n}$ is such that for any $1\leq i,j\leq n$,